kmarkus/rFSM/doc/README.txt

                        effect=function () do_this() end }

-      This defines a transition between stateX and stateY which is triggered by e1 _and_ e2 and which will execute the given effect function when transitioning.
+      This defines a transition between stateX and stateY which is triggered by =e1= _and_ =e2= and which will execute the given effect function when transitioning.

       Three ways of specifying src and target states are supported:
       /local/, /relative/ or /absolute/.
-In the above example 'stateX' and 'stateY' are referenced locally and must therefore be defined within the same composite state as this transition.
+In the above example =stateX= and =stateY= are referenced locally and must therefore be defined within the same composite state as this transition.

       Relative references specify states which are, relative to the